Seal125/se-unit-4/lesson-1-execution_context/practice-set-4_1/practice.md

       console.log(add());
       console.log(c.add());
       ```
+- It first logs 20, then logs 0.
+It first logs 20 because you're logging the function `add()`, which references to the global variables `a` and `b`.
+Adding them will get you 20.
+However, when logging `c.add`, it becomes 0.
+This is because before logging it, you're creating a new property in the object `c` called `add`, which stores the function `add()` in it.
+This function calls on `this`, which, now that it's in the object, refers to the properties inside `c`, which happen to be `a` and `b`.
+Adding their values together gets you 0.

 11. In the code below, use `call` to invoke `add` as a method on `bar` but with `foo` as execution context.
 What will this return?
       ```javascript